kamenAleksandrov/draw_steel_hero_smith/draw_steel_hero_smith_app_plan/bugs/Identified bugs and QoL to be fixed.md

 need to add a loading screen noting that this is not an official product and is working on their rules.

-some treasure have abilities that need to be added

-when changing class the app should make sure to override the previous values

 most popouts should be wider

 abilities cards inside should strech the whole width, example: kits

-add an item page to gear

 titles must grant their abilities

-must add storwight abilites

 must add treasure abilities

-a page in gear that shows the kits that the hero has favourited and lets them swap

 ## hard